machine learning models

 2. Unsupervised Learning Models

-Unsupervised Learning Models are that aspect of the machine learning algorithms that work with data that does not explicitly provide the target variable (output).
+Unsupervised Learning Models are aspects of the machine learning algorithms that work with data that does not explicitly provide the target variable (output).
 The goal in terms of Unsupervised Learning models is to find structures, patterns, and relations within the data itself.
-Such models are used for tasks but more explicitly used for dimensionality reduction and clustering.
+Such models are used for tasks, but are more explicitly used for dimensionality reduction and clustering.

 • Clustering